 Affiliate marketing is nothing new.
 It’s what our moms and grandmothers were hustling with their Avon and Tupperware parties.
 When the internet hatched its magic, affiliate marketing rose to a whole new level, inviting people to make money through online sales channels, which could range from an actual e-commerce website to simple sharing links on your website or social media channels.

 Affiliate marketing, when it comes to bloggers, is selling a product or service provided by a third party, and in exchange your referred sale generates a commission.
 This can help you build a highly effective passive revenue stream without needing any fancy e-commerce bells and whistles.
+The most common affiliate program that most bloggers us is Amazon - but that's just scratching the surface of what you can do!

 There are amazing opportunities, as food bloggers, to earn a lot of money as affiliates given the number of kitchen tools, ingredients and books we naturally use and reference.
-Most people are missing out.
+Most people are missing out!
 Putting an ad up on your blog, or including a link in an email may work, but with all the noise online, it's no longer enough.

 There are amazingly powerful ways to use affiliate marketing and have it look as natural as posting a recipe.